mrc-ide/wodin/README.md

 `views/app.hbs` to use the appropriate js file, and also to provide configuration values to the relevant store via the `appConfig` object.

-The backend server can be run using `npm run serve` from `/src/app/server`.
+The backend server can be built using `npm run build` and  run using `npm run serve`, both from `/src/app/server`.